 This account allows 120 transactions per month and requires no minimum monthly balance.

 Business Builder 4

 The monthly fee is $120 unless you have a balance of more than $80,000, at which point BMO waives the fee.
 The account also allows 160 transactions per month and has no minimum monthly balance requirement.

 The account charges individual transaction fees and not a monthly fee.
 The interest rate paid is slightly higher than that offered through BMO’s business chequing accounts.

 BMO Online Banking

-BMO online business banking eBusiness plan is the best amount the big-banks, as it has zero fees.:
+BMO online business banking eBusiness plan is the best account at the big banks, as it has zero fees.